 Contributed by: April from Minivan Adventures

-The Henry Ford in Detroit
+The Henry Ford Museum in Detroit

 In addition, the museum had quite a few historical artifacts such as the Rosa Parks bus, the chair Abraham Lincoln sat on when he was assassinated, and the limo President Kennedy rode when he was shot.
 The museum is huge!
 We could have easily spent more time by adding the Greenfield Village, where they had a replica of Thomas Edison’s Menlo Park laboratory, but since we were only in Detroit for a day, we wanted to explore more of the city.
 I highly recommend stopping in at The Henry Ford in Detroit.
-It truly was one of the best things to do in Michigan with kids.
+It truly was one of our favorite things to do in Michigan with kids.

 Thomas the Train at Greenfield Village